Blepharoplasty - Upper and Lower Eyelid Surgery

 Upon completion of eyelid surgery, a nurse will monitor our patient in a recovery area.
 Healing varies from patient to patient.
 It is required that our patient have a friend or family member drive them home after the procedure and stay with them the night of the procedure.
 Dr. Gartside will recommend what pain medications can be taken, because certain pain or anti-inflammatory medications may increase bleeding.
 Dr. Gartside may recommend that our patient use ice packs on their eyes to reduce swelling and bruising.
 Proper sun protection will help maintain our patient’s rejuvenated appearance.
 Your vision may be blurry for a few days following the procedure: eye drops may help reduce any burning or itching associated with the healing process.
 It is important that our patient wear eye protection during the first several days of healing if going outside.
 This will help our patient keep dirt, dust and sunlight from irritating the recovery area.
 Please keep in mind that a continued relationship with Dr. Roberta Gartside is important for a successful recovery.

-For more information about blepharoplasty or eyelid surgery contact our Virginia cosmetic surgeon to schedule a complimentary consultation!
+For more information about blepharoplasty or eyelid surgery contact our Virginia cosmetic surgeon to schedule a complimentary cosmetic surgery consultation!
 Serving the metro Washington, D.C. area including Reston, Fairfax, and McLean Virginia.